European Affairs: Child sex abuse online – full debate

 We cannot afford to remain passive, and we cannot afford to act alone.
 This is no phenomenon that any country can tackle on its own.
 Modern technology allows criminals to move images, videos and contacts quickly between jurisdictions, exploiting legal loopholes and the anonymity the Internet provides.
 International cooperation is essential if we want to stand a chance of rescuing victims, putting a stop to continuing re-victimization and of finding and prosecuting offenders.

 In response to this challenge, and on a joint initiative by the EU and the US, 49 countries from around the world have gathered in a Global Alliance against Child Sexual Abuse Online.
-The Alliance was launched on 5 December 2012 and unites Ministers of the Interior and of Justice behind four shared political targets that should hopefully result in a larger number of rescued victims, more effective prosecution, and an overall reduction in the amount of child sexual abuse images available online.
+The Alliance [You must be registered and logged in to see this link.] and unites Ministers of the Interior and of Justice behind four shared political targets that should hopefully result in a larger number of rescued victims, more effective prosecution, and an overall reduction in the amount of child sexual abuse images available online.

 Concrete policy targets and goals